Cybersecurity jobs with an associate’s degree include many entry-level roles in the government and private sectors in information security.

 Why Get an Associate’s Degree in Cybersecurity?

-Students in a two-year cybersecurity program will learn a broad range of basic industry skills and concepts.
+Students in a two-year cybersecurity program will learn a broad range of basic industry skills and also concepts.
 For example, most programs teach how to install security software, monitor networks for security breaches, and respond to cyber-attacks.

 With an online associate degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
 You can also earn credit towards a four-year degree should you want to continue your education.